cmbush-11/Car-Karma/README.md

 To delete a specific salesperson, send a DELETE request to the same URL you would use to edit or view the salesperson.

 #### Sales:

+The sale model has four fields.
+"price" is a positive integer representing the sale price.
+"automobile" is a foreign key representing the automobile's VIN.
+This should be the automobil's VIN.

 | Action | Method | URL
 | ----------- | ----------- | ----------- |